Yui-H8/Datacamp/AI_Introduction to AI for Work.md

 The old way?
 You'd spend hours manually extracting key data points—study methodology, dataset size, bias metrics, mitigation strategies, and findings—then copy-pasting everything into a spreadsheet for comparison.

 Now, let's look at how this can be done with AI.

+---
+Here's how AI transforms this task:

+Upload the 15 research papers to AI (ensuring they're appropriate per your organization's policies) and specify the fields to extract: study methodology, dataset size, bias metrics, mitigation strategies, and key findings
+AI reads each paper and pulls the relevant data points AI organizes everything into a clean spreadsheet format, making comparison and analysis straightforward Review the consolidated data against the original papers to confirm accuracy This eliminates hours of manual work, reduces copy-paste errors, and lets you focus on the actual ethics analysis rather than data gathering.
+And this is just one example of how AI can help.

+In this course, we'll learn how to work with AI to save time and boost productivity, as well as how to work with AI safely—including critical considerations around data privacy.

+Clear so far?